kanpov/hyper-client-sockets/README.md

 - Tokio using `tokio-backend`
 - `async-io` stack using `async-io-backend`

-The backend to use when connecting can be specified with the `Backend` enum.
+The backend to use when connecting can be specified with the `Backend` trait.
 Compiling with both backends enabled is supported but not recommended, and leaving the choice of backend to the user is recommended for library developers.

-Lastly, the `connector` feature provides compatibility with `hyper-util`'s `Client` connection pool.
+Lastly, the `hyper-util` feature provides compatibility with `hyper-util`'s `Client` connection pool via hex-encoded URIs.